aqsinha/VanillaJSClock/README.md

 # VanillaJSClock
-Clock based on Vanilla JS which can we used in any website as per requirement.
+Clock based on Vanilla JS which can be used in any website as per requirement.